State Guide · Meghalaya

 Non-tribal zone boundary confirmed only by broker or developer.
 Brokers have a conflict of interest.
 Verify with KHADC and SMC directly.

-Clan or customary rights dispute in Khasi customary tenure area.
+Clan or customary rights dispute in a Khasi customary tenure area.
 Customary clan rights in Khasi society are complex and matrilineal.
 Any hint of a clan rights dispute requires specialist Khasi customary law advice.

 EC not obtainable for the specific property.
 Some transactions in Meghalaya's informal land market have not gone through Sub-Registrar registration.
 An unregistered transaction has no EC and no legal recording of encumbrances.